François Vérove: Murder of Gilbert Gaudry (1990)

-"Ingrid G." (1994)
+Rape of "Ingrid G." (1994)

 After a seven-year lull in activity, Le Grêlé resurfaced in Mitry-Mory, Seine-et-Marne, on 29 June 1994.
-An eleven-year-old girl, identified in reports as "Ingrid G.", was cycling along a high-speed railway line when she was approached by Vérove, who demanded that she enter his car on the pretense of being taken to the police station.
+An 11-year-old girl, identified in reports as "Ingrid G.", was cycling along a high-speed railway line when she was approached by Vérove, who demanded that she enter his car on the pretence of being taken to the police station.
 Upon being abducted, Ingrid was driven more than an hour away to an abandoned farm at Saclay, Essonne, where she was raped for several hours.
 Vérove fled the scene without killing Ingrid.
+Once again, DNA evidence identified Le Grêlé as the culprit.